 There are some exceptions that do not require permission, but it is advisable to consult the LPA, or a professional advisor, before undertaking any works to trees protected by a TPO.

-Anyone who commits an act in contravention of a TPO is liable, on conviction in a Magistrates' Court, to a fine of up to a £20,000.
-For a serious offence, a person can be committed for trial in the Crown Court and, if convicted, can be liable to an unlimited fine.
+Anyone who commits an act in contravention of a TPO is liable, on conviction in either the Crown Court or the Magistrates' Court, to an unlimited fine.

-How is an application to do work on a protected tree made?
+Apply to do work on a protected tree

 If a protected tree or woodland is removed without permission, there is a legal duty on the landowner to replace it.
 If a landowner fails to comply with this duty the LPA can serve a Tree Replacement Notice.
 If permission is granted for a tree to be cut down, the LPA can require a replacement tree, either by agreement with the owner or by serving a Tree Replacement Notice.
 Where a new tree is planted as a replacement for one that was removed because it was dead, then the new tree will be protected within the same TPO as the original tree.